Skip to footer content

 PDFsharp Sign PDF documents Digitally vs IronPDF (Code Example)

-A digital signature is a mathematical technique that verifies an electronic document's authenticity and integrity.
-It is used as an electronic signature to digitally sign documents in several jurisdictions, ensuring great security and legal validity.
+A digital signature is a mathematical technique that verifies the authenticity and integrity of an electronic document.
+It serves as an electronic signature to digitally sign documents in several jurisdictions, ensuring great security and legal validity.

-A private key, which is only known to the signer, is used to establish a unique digital signature and connect it to the document when it is digitally signed.
-The name, email address, and other personal information of the signer are included in this signature.
-A digitally signed document's authenticity can only be confirmed if the recipient has access to the signer's public key.
-The legitimacy of the signature is confirmed by decrypting it using public keys.
+Digital signatures are created using a private key, which is only known to the signer.
+This private key establishes a unique digital signature linked to the document when it is signed.
+The signature includes the signer's name, email address, and other personal information.
+To confirm a digitally signed document's authenticity, the recipient requires access to the signer's public key.
+The signature's legitimacy is verified by decrypting it using the public key.

 In this tutorial, we compare how to add digital signatures to PDF documents using PDFSharp and IronPDF.
 Digital signatures are essential for verifying document authenticity, and PDF files are a popular format for such operations.